yjg30737/pyqt-windows-os-light-dark-theme-window/README.md

 # pyqt-windows-os-light-dark-theme-window
 PyQt windows which detects Windows dark/light theme settings and changes the theme dynamically

-<b>This is for Windows only.</b>
+<b>This is for Windows only.</b> I tested this in Windows 11.
+This app might work in Windows 10 as well.

 ## Detailed Description
 This is using Windows `DWMAPI` library, `winreg` for get the window registry's value, `nativeEvent` to change the theme.

 As you might know, Windows can change the theme light to dark, or dark to light.
 This window detects such a thing and apply it to the frame.

 You can make it unable to detect the theme if you don't want to change the current window theme accordance with the system theme.
 See the Method Overview below.

 ## Requirements
 * PyQt5